Visit Katmai National Park

 In the land of the “Midnight Sun” with long daylight hours, photo opportunities are endless.
 Our friend and wildlife enthusiast Mark Emery has been following, filming and photographing Alaska’s nature for over 30 years.
 Mark has produced films documenting the wonders of this area, including the commercial fishing industry, spawning salmon and Alaska brown bears.
 An Emmy award-winning cinematographer, Mark enjoys sharing all that Southwest Alaska has to offer, and he is happy to share his love of photography with you, our guest.
-Please contact us for booking information to join Mark in the field as he leads you to the bears and explains their behavior to safely capture that shot of a lifetime.
+Please contact KSL for booking information to join Mark in the field as he leads you to the bears and explains their behavior to safely capture that shot of a lifetime.

 Bears & Wildlife Viewing

-King Salmon Lodge is a short scenic 15 minute float plane flight to Katmai National Park, where you can observe Alaskan Coastal Brown Bears or visit the fabulous Valley of 10,000 Smokes.
+King Salmon Lodge is a short scenic 15-minute floatplane flight to Katmai National Park where you can observe Alaskan Coastal Brown Bears and visit the fabulous Valley of 10,000 Smokes.
 Acre for acre, nothing compares to the majestic beauty of Katmai National Park.

 Landing at Brooks Camp you can view brown bears in their natural habitat, including the world-renowned Brooks Falls.
 Watch as bears stand atop the falls and grab jumping salmon right out of the air.
-It's a wildlife photographer's and outdoor enthusiast's dream come true.
+For both the wildlife photographer and the outdoor enthusiast, it's a dream come true.